Meet The Team

 The following 3 principles are at the core of Judith's approach:

-Holly is originally from St. Catharines, Ontario.
-She began riding at summer horse camp when she was just six years old and quickly realized that she has a passion for horses.
+Holly is originally from St. Catherines, Ontario.
+She began riding at summer horse camp when she was just 6 years old and quickly realized that she has a passion for horses.

 In 2019, she graduated from the Equine Science program at Olds College in Alberta where she majored in English Horsemanship.

 Throughout the years, Holly has shown many talented horses in hunter schooling shows.
 In 2013 she won Show Champion at the Sunshine Series 2'3" riding a beautiful bay gelding named Homestretch.
 Again in 2014, she won Reserve Champion competing in the 'A' Circuit 2'6" on the late, but never forgotten Beau Soleil.